codema-dev/drem/README.md

         ![Download `drem`](images/download-drem.PNG)

+        > If you are familiar with `git` see [Setup development environment](#setup-development-environment)

-    - Open the `drem` folder in `VSCode` by selecting File > Open Folder
+    - Open the `drem` folder in `VSCode` by selecting 'File > Open Folder'

     - Select 'Extensions' on the side-bar and install the “Remote - Containers” extension (or install directly from [here](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers))

         ![Containers Extension](images/containers-extension.PNG)

-    - Reopen the `drem` folder in a container by selecting 'Reopen in Container' in the popup menu or by opening the Command Palette (via View > Command Palette or by Ctrl + Shft + P) and searching “Remote-Containers: Reopen in Container”
+    - Reopen the `drem` folder in a container by selecting 'Reopen in Container' in the popup menu or by opening the Command Palette (via View > Command Palette or by Ctrl + Shft + P) and searching 'Remote-Containers: Reopen in Container'

 - To run `drem` (and consequently download & transform all `drem` related data):